thomasahle/sunfish/README.md

 Limitations
 ===========
 Sunfish supports castling, en passant, and promotion.
 It doesn't however do minor promotion or draws of any kind.
-All input must be done in simple 'two coordinate' notation.
+All input must be done in simple 'two coordinate' notation, as shown in the screenshot.